rbaumbach/JumperCables/README.md

 ## Future Goals

+- Allow individual running of install scripts (currently Jumper Cables must be ran as a whole)
+- Make scripts less destructive so that if they are run on a machine that isn't bare bones they don't overwrite existing configurations.
 - Add logging output of the entire installation
-- Make scripts less destructive so that if they are run on a machine that isn't bare bones they don't overwrite existing configurations.

 ## For your personal usage